surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/deep_features/pass.md

 # **@pass**

-The `@pass` feature is used for arguments of passive auxiliaries.
+The `@pass` feature is used for the argument of passive auxiliaries.

 <div>
 <conll>